-Denny lives and works in Berlin.
-He makes exhibitions and projects that unpack the stories technologists tell us about the world using a variety of media including installation, sculpture, print, painting, video and NFTs.
-He studied at the Elam School of Fine Arts, University of Auckland and at the Städelschule, Frankfurt am Main.
-He is currently the subject of a solo exhibition at Heidelberger Kunstverein, Heidelberg.
-Other recent solo exhibitions include Gus Fisher Gallery at the University of Auckland, New Zealand (2021); Petzel Gallery (2021 and 2011); K21–Kunstsammlung Nordrhein-Westfalen, Düsseldorf (2020); the Museum of Old and New Art (Mona), Tasmania (2019); MOCA, Cleveland (2018); OCAT, Shenzhen (2017); Hammer Museum, Los Angeles (2017); WIELS Contemporary Art Centre, Brussels (2016); Serpentine Galleries, London (2015); MoMA PS1, New York (2015); Portikus, Frankfurt (2014) MUMOK, Vienna (2013); Kunstverein Munich (2013).
+Denny represented New Zealand at the 56th Venice Biennale in 2015 and has had one-person shows at the Heidelberger Kunstverein, Heidelberg, Germany (2022); Gus Fisher Gallery at the University of Auckland, New Zealand (2021); K21–Kunstsammlung Nordrhein-Westfalen, Düsseldorf (2020); Museum of Old and New Art, Hobart, Australia (2019); Museum of Contemporary Art, Cleveland (2018); OCAT, Shenzhen, China (2017); Hammer Museum, Los Angeles (2017); WIELS Contemporary Art Centre, Brussels (2016); Serpentine Galleries, London (2015); MoMA PS1, Long Island City, New York (2015); Portikus, Frankfurt (2014); mumok - Museum moderner Kunst Stiftung Ludwig Wien, Vienna (2013); and the Kunstverein Munich (2013) among others.
 Denny has also curated significant exhibitions about blockchain and art such as Proof of Stake at Kunstverein in Hamburg (2021) and Proof of Work at Schinkel Pavillon, Berlin (2018).
-His works are held in many private and institutional collections globally, including Hamburger Kunsthalle (Hamburg), Kunstsammlung Nordrhein-Westfalen, (Düsseldorf), MoMA (New York), Walker Art Centre (Minneapolis), Kunsthaus Zürich (Zürich), Sammlung zeitgenössischer Kunst der Bundesrepublik Deutschland (Berlin) and Museum of New Zealand Te Papa Tongarewa (Wellington).
+His works are included in the collections of the Hamburger Kunsthalle, Hamburg; Kunsthaus Zürich; Kunstsammlung Nordrhein-Westfalen, Düsseldorf; Museum of Modern Art, New York; Museum of New Zealand Te Papa Tongarewa, Wellington; Sammlung zeitgenössischer Kunst der Bundesrepublik Deutschland, Berlin; and Walker Art Center, Minneapolis among others.
 He co-founded the artist mentoring program BPA//Berlin Program for Artists and serves as a Professor of Time-Based Media at the HFBK (University of Fine Arts) Hamburg.